johnnyshankman/glslify-live-reload/README.md

 # GLSLify Live Reloading Template/Sandbox

 Live reloading sandbox for playing with shaders.
+Leverages browserify, watchify, glslify, and imgurify.

 ## How to use